A Child’s Life Before Electronics

-“When we play, we are using our physical, intellectual, emotional, and social muscles all simultaneously,” said Stine.
+“When we play, we are using our physical, intellectual, emotional and social muscles all simultaneously,” said Stine.
 “Play is the time when our ‘whole self’ is fully engaged in the task at hand.”

 “During playtime, children are more accepting of things going wrong and finding ways to correct them,” said Stine.
-“This process helps develop problem-solving skills, which leads to computational thinking processes.”
+“This process helps them develop problem-solving skills, which leads to computational thinking processes.”

 The Era of Play Chats